Nicole Kidman: Religious beliefs and political views

-Wealth, philanthropy and honours
+Net worth

-Kidman has featured in annual rankings of the world's highest-paid actors multiple times, including the top spot for a woman in 2006.
-In 2002, she first appeared on the Australian rich list published annually in the Business Review Weekly with an estimated net worth of A$122 million.
-In the 2011 published list, Kidman's wealth was estimated at A$304 million, down from A$329 million in 2010.
-In 2015, her wealth was estimated to have risen up to A$331 million.
+Kidman has featured in annual rankings of the world's highest-paid actors multiple times, including the leading place for a female actor in 2006.
+In 2002, she first appeared on the Australian Financial Review Rich List, following her divorce from Tom Cruise, with an estimated net worth of A$122 million.
+As of May 2023, Kidman's net worth, listed jointly with Urban's, was assessed at A$596 million by the Financial Review, after several years of not meeting the threshold for inclusion on the Rich List.
+In 2021 it was reported that Celebrity Net Worth had assessed Kidman's net worth, not including that of Urban's, at US$250 million.

+Nicole Kidman applied for Portuguese residency in July 2025 in order to buy a house in the luxury resort Costa Terra Golf & Ocean Club in Melides.
+She had previously already purchased an apartment in Lisbon.

+Philanthropy

 Kidman has raised money for, and drawn attention to, disadvantaged children around the world.
-In 1994, she was appointed a Goodwill Ambassador for UNICEF.
-She also joined the Little Tee Campaign for breast cancer care to design T-shirts or vests to raise money to fight the disease; motivated by her mother's own battle with breast cancer in 1984.
-Kidman was also appointed Goodwill Ambassador of the United Nations Development Fund for Women (UNIFEM) in 2006.
+In 1994, she was appointed a Goodwill ambassador for UNICEF.
+She also joined the Little Tee Campaign for breast cancer care to design T-shirts or vests to raise money to fight the disease; motivated by her mother's battle with breast cancer in 1984.
+Kidman was also appointed Goodwill ambassador of the United Nations Development Fund for Women (UNIFEM) in 2006.

 She visited Kosovo in 2006 to learn about women's experiences of conflict and UNIFEM's support efforts.
 She is also the international spokesperson for UNIFEM's Say NO – UNiTE to End Violence against Women initiative.
 Kidman and the UNIFEM executive director presented over five million signatures collected during the first phase of this to the UN Secretary-General on 25 November 2008.
 On 8 January 2010, alongside Nancy Pelosi, Joan Chen and Joe Torre, Kidman attended the ceremony to help the Family Violence Prevention Fund break ground on a new international centre located in the Presidio of San Francisco.

 In 2014, Kidman designed a gold coloured Paddington Bear statue, one of fifty located around London prior to the release of the film Paddington, which was auctioned to raise funds for the National Society for the Prevention of Cruelty to Children (NSPCC).
 In 2016, she donated $50,000 to UN Women.